Frequently Asked Questions

 when will i receive my salary?

-The most efficient and stress free way to send money home is through bank-to-bank electronic wire transfer.
+The most efficient and stress-free way to send money home is through a bank-to-bank electronic wire transfer.
 The wire transfer fees will vary depending on your home bank.
 You will need to have your home bank account number, routing number, and passport (optional BIC/SWIFT code) available at the time of the money transfer.
 This process is fairly quick and simple.

-You have the option of opening a second bank account, which serves the sole purpose of transferring money to a foreign account.
+The second bank account serves the sole purpose of transferring money to a foreign account.
 It is called an Easy One account (remittance account), and only deposits can be made into it.
 Any deposits made into that account will immediately be transferred to the foreign bank account that you specify.
-You will get more details on this during orientation.
-If you have any financial obligations back home please refer to the Survival Guide you will receive as your arrival date approaches for advice on how to meet those obligations.
+You will get more details on this when you visit the bank.
+If you have any financial obligations back home, please refer to the Survival Guide you will receive as your arrival date approaches for advice on how to meet those obligations.

-The most efficient and stress free way to send money home is through bank-to-bank electronic wire transfer.
+The most efficient and stress-free way to send money home is through a bank-to-bank electronic wire transfer.
 The wire transfer fees will vary depending on your home bank.
 You will need to have your home bank account number, routing number, and passport (optional BIC/SWIFT code) available at the time of the money transfer.
 This process is fairly quick and simple.

-You have the option of opening a second bank account, which serves the sole purpose of transferring money to a foreign account.
+The second bank account serves the sole purpose of transferring money to a foreign account.
 It is called an Easy One account (remittance account), and only deposits can be made into it.
 Any deposits made into that account will immediately be transferred to the foreign bank account that you specify.
-You will get more details on this during orientation.
-If you have any financial obligations back home please refer to the Survival Guide you will receive as your arrival date approaches for advice on how to meet those obligations.
+You will get more details on this when you visit the bank.
+If you have any financial obligations back home, please refer to the Survival Guide you will receive as your arrival date approaches for advice on how to meet those obligations.

 what are the charges taken out of my account monthly?